MicrosoftDocs/altspace-vr/altspace-vr/faqs/scaling-audiences.md

 If you need a hand along the way, submit a ticket to our support team at [altvr.com/eventsupport](https://help.altvr.com/hc/en-us/requests/new?ticket_form_id=360001833313)

 * Include your Event ID URL (ex: [https://account.altvr.com/events/1461193283454632537](https://account.altvr.com/events/1461193283454632537))
-    * You can get this by logging into our website www.altvr.com and going to Events/My Events/*Your Event* and copying the URL in your browser's address bar or clicking on the SHARE button to get your URL.
+    * You can get this by logging into our website www.altvr.com and going to Events/My Events/*Your Event* and copying the URL in your browser's address bar or clicking on the **Share** button to get your URL.
     * Ticket-response can take 3-5 business days, so submit your request as soon as possible.

 ## How will I know when FrontRow is on?